Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Application to Single-Cell Data Integration

 We find that the shared-signal tracing algorithm (Shared-SVD) consistently outperforms other methods across all three evaluation criteria for each of the three embedding tasks.
-Specifically, Shared-SVD achieves a significantly higher Calinski-Harabasz Index—approximately $100\%$, $125\%$, and $160\%$ higher—compared to both Individual-SVD and Stack-SVD for cell embeddings derived from three data matrices.
+Specifically, Shared-SVD achieves a significantly higher CH Index compared to both Individual-SVD and Stack-SVD for cell embeddings.
 For neighborhood purity, the cell embeddings based on Shared-SVD show substantial improvements over those based on Individual-SVD, Stack-SVD and Average-SVD in the Drop-seq data, with notable gains also observed in the other two datasets.
 Besides, the comparative performance of Average-SVD to other methods is not stable measured in Neighborhood Purity.
 Additionally, Shared-SVD outperforms the other methods when evaluated using the Silhouette Index.
-Overall, these results highlight the superior performance of the shared-signal tracing algorithm in effectively estimating shared information across noisy data matrices.
-In Section S3 of the Supplement, we analyze another set of single-cell datasets, which yields similar findings.
+Overall, these results highlight the superior performance of the shared-signal tracing algorithm in effectively estimating shared information across matrices.

+We also analyze the "panc8" dataset from the R package \texttt{SeuratData} \citep{panc8}.
+Figure \ref{Sil} presents a comparison of the Silhouette index across different embedding methods, while Figure \ref{diffcellSil} shows a boxplot of the Silhouette index across different cell types.
+Similar findings can be observed from the two figures that Shared-SVD outperforms other methods.